 5. Immersive video formats

 When it comes to video, this format is booming, not only for mobile formats.
 Numerous reports, including IAB’s, show that digital video ad spending is on the rise.
 With the development of ad tech, marketers will be able to deliver more immersive and personalized ads to the users.
 Showcasing your product in a short video makes it easier for consumers to evaluate details, make a decision, and proceed to purchase.
-Some of the most recent trends for video include live videos, event streaming, native videos, rewarded ads, as well as 360-degree video content as well as other different types of videos for social media.
+Some of the most recent trends for video include live videos, event streaming, native videos, rewarded ads, 360-degree video content as well as other different types of videos for social media.

 6. Streaming services